LOADING

 4. Your feelings are largely irrelevant

-Nobody cares about your feelings, so avoid victimhood mentality at work.
+Nobody cares about your feelings, so avoid a victimhood mentality at work.

-Feelings are entirely subjective in nature, which means it’s completely unreasonable to demand everyone tip-toe around you to prevent yours from being hurt.
+Feelings are entirely subjective, which means it’s completely unreasonable to demand everyone tip-toe around you to prevent yours from being hurt.

 The reality is that people will offend you and hurt your feelings, you just need to learn to take yourself less seriously (I know it can be hard).

-By avoiding this ‘victimhood mentality’ and acting like a stable and responsible adult, you will stand out from your fellow Millennial co-workers and advance quicker in your career.
+By avoiding this ‘victimhood mentality’ and acting like a stable and responsible adult, you will stand out from your fellow Millennial and Gen Z co-workers and advance quicker in your career.

 4. Cultivate a growth mindset